-Small Idaho ISP 'Punishes' Twitter And Facebook's 'Censorship'...By Blocking Access To Them Entirely
+Small Idaho ISP 'Punishes' Twitter And Facebook's 'Censorship' ...
+By Blocking Access To Them Entirely

 from the really-dumb-ideas dept

-A small Idaho ISP by the name of Your T1 WIFI has decided to punish Twitter and Facebook for perceived "censorship"...by censoring them.
+A small Idaho ISP by the name of Your T1 WIFI has decided to punish Twitter and Facebook for perceived "censorship" ... by censoring them.
 In an email to subscribers posted to Twitter, the company claims it will be blocking customer access to both websites by default moving forward.
 To access the websites, users apparently will need to contact the company to be added to a whitelist:

 A North Idaho internet provider sent this email out to costumers, absolutely INSANE pic.twitter.com/ecwRFqnzwS